PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

     - Angry
 - Smooth - Social aptitude, and ability to connect with or manipulate people
     - Alone
-- Smart - Intelligence of any kind
+- Smart - Knowledge and problem solving ability
     - Anxious
 - Spirit - Ability to connect to the veil and use or resist otherworldly power
     - Afraid